UniversalDependencies/docs/treebanks/pcm_nsc/index.md

 </ul>

 <ul>
-<li>Out of the above, 9 lemmas occurred sometimes as PRON and sometimes as DET: any, both, dat, dese, dis, dose, one, some, which</li>
+<li>Out of the above, 10 lemmas occurred sometimes as PRON and sometimes as DET: all, any, both, dat, dese, dis, dose, one, some, which</li>
 </ul>

 <ul>
-<li>This corpus contains 25 lemmas tagged as auxiliaries (AUX): be, bin, can, cannot, con, could, dey, do, don, fit, for, gats, go, have, make, may, might, muna, must, na, never, shall, should, will, would</li>
+<li>This corpus contains 25 lemmas tagged as auxiliaries (AUX): be, bin, can, cannot, con, could, dey, do, don, fit, for, gats, go, have, make, may, might, must, na, never, no, shall, should, will, would</li>
 </ul>

 <ul>
-<li>Out of the above, 10 lemmas occurred sometimes as AUX and sometimes as VERB: be, con, dey, do, fit, gats, go, have, make, must</li>
+<li>Out of the above, 9 lemmas occurred sometimes as AUX and sometimes as VERB: be, dey, do, fit, gats, go, have, make, must</li>
 </ul>

 <ul>